San7o/hive-operator/README.md

 about the internals of the operator.

-Please read the [DEVELOPMENT](./docs/DEVELOPMENT.md) document to build and get started with Hive's development.
+Please read the [DEVELOPMENT](./docs/DEVELOPMENT.md) document to build and get started with Kive's development.
 [EBPF-TESTING](./docs/EBPF-TESTING.md) has instructions to build and test the eBPF program without running the kubernetes operator.
 To run a local cluster, take a look at